exotic-matter-sas/paper-matter-app/docs/api-v1.md

 }
 ```

-If there is too many results, results will be paginated.
-To get the next page results you have to call the url specified
+If there is too many results, they will be paginated.
+To get the next page you have to call the url specified
 in `next` field (or set an additional `page` query string with desired page number, page start at `1`).

 ### Get a document